Dipartimento di Lingue e Culture Moderne

 My research interests span a range of topics, namely English Language (ESP, EAP, grammar and syntax) and Linguistics, contemporary British and North American Literature, Digital literature and culture, and Translation Studies.
 In particular I work on how the New Technologies and Media interact with narratives both in digital and in book form (â€śE-pistolary Novels in the 21st-century We-Culture: recreating a genreâ€ť).
 I have investigated short narratives (Samuel Beckett), novels and e-novels (Matt Beaumontâ€™s), plays (Harold Pinter and Samuel Beckett), manuscripts (Pinter and Beckett), online corpora (â€śOnline edutainment videos: expert discourse and knowledge dissemination recontextualised in TED talksâ€ť) applying various approaches and methodologies – i.e. Textual Analysis, Stylistics, Literary Criticism, Translation Studies Theory, Corpus Analysis and Pragmatics.

 Intermediality and remediation are production processes which I discussed focusing on the reciprocal interplay of words and images (in Douglas Couplandâ€™s Generation X), comparing and contrasting traditional epistolarity to e-novels and studying we-narratives.
 My ten-years academic teaching experience in English as L2, English>Italian translation, and ESP has led me to experiment a variety of teaching and learning approaches and methodologies (e-learning, blended learning, flipped classes, CLIL).
 In the last three years I have been involved into three main interdisciplinary research groups: the first, ARGEC (Atelier de recherche GĂ©nois sur les Ă©critures contemporaines) is devoted to contemporary writing and more specifically to inter-, trans- and multimedial narratives (â€śThe new technologies and the novel: re-coding narrative in book formâ€ť forthcoming in Recherches sĂ©miotiques/Semiotic Inquiry); the second revolved around literature and the city – I contributed with a paper on Douglas Couplandâ€™s speculative fiction issued in 2017 in the online journal Publif@rum (28) under the title: â€śMappe Ę˝aperteĘĽ nella narrativa speculativa di Douglas Coupland: dal centro al margine, dal dove al come, dallâ€™io al noiâ€ť (â€śOpen maps in Couplandâ€™s speculative narratives: from the centre to the margins, from the where to thw how, from I to weâ€ť).
-Finally, most recently, in January 2018, I joined an interlinguistic research group working on Metaphors (as a conceptual and structural typology) and on a new methodology to identify and classify them within and above word level (Principal Investigators, M. Prandi and M. Rossi – University of Genoa).
+In January 2018, I joined an interlinguistic research group working on Metaphors (as a conceptual and structural typology) and on a new methodology to identify and classify them within and above word level (Principal Investigators, M. Prandi and M. Rossi – University of Genoa).